-- Project plans and drawings
+- Project plans and drawings;

-- Field data records
+- Field data records;

-- Sample identification documents and soil boring/monitoring well logs
+- Sample identification documents and soil boring/monitoring well logs;

-- All chain-of-custody documentation
+- All chain-of-custody documentation;

-- Correspondence
+- Correspondence;

-- References, literature
+- References, literature;

-- Laboratory data deliverables
+- Laboratory data deliverables;

-- Data validation and assessment reports
+- Data validation and assessment reports;

-- Progress reports, QA reports
+- Progress reports, QA reports; and,

-- Final report
+- A final report.

 The laboratory will be responsible for maintaining analytical logbooks, laboratory data and sample chain of custody documents.
-Raw laboratory data files and copies of hard copy reports will be inventoried and maintained by the laboratory for a period of six (6) years at which time the laboratory will contact the Haley & Aldrich Project Manager regarding the disposition of the project related files.
+Raw laboratory data files and copies of hard copy reports will be inventoried and maintained by the laboratory for a period of six years at which time the laboratory will contact the Haley & Aldrich Project Manager regarding the disposition of the project related files.